-In the last three years there has been a marked cultural change in the way in which carers are recognised, both nationally and locally.
+In the few years there has been a marked cultural change in the way in which carers are recognised, both nationally and locally.
 It is more readily accepted that carers have rights.
 In particular, carers have a right to be considered as equal partners in the provision of care, and who also have a specific right to a personal quality of life which will enable them to be included in society.

 This is clearly acknowledged in the development of the National Carers' Strategy 2010 for Scotland, 'Caring Together', available on the Scottish Government website.
 This National Strategy sets out ten key actions to improve support to carers over the five years from 2010 - 2015.
 The focus of these actions is on improving: